-b) At least 2 employees are involved in processing and approving payments to vendors.
+ii.
+At least two employees are involved in processing and approving payments to vendors.

-Performance: Obtained a listing of employees involved in processing and approving payments to vendors.
-Observed at least 2 employees are involved.
+Performance: Obtained a listing of employees/contractors involved in processing and approving payments to vendors.
+Observed at least two employees/contractors are involved.

-c) The employees responsible for processing payments are prohibited from adding/modifying vendor files unless another employee is responsible for periodically reviewing changes to vendor files.
+- 5) Procedures Performed on the District's Non-Payroll Disbursements (Excluding Card Purchases/Payments, Travel Reimbursements, and Petty Cash Purchases): (Continued) - iii.
+The employees responsible for processing payments are prohibited from adding/modifying vendor files unless another employee is responsible for periodically reviewing changes to vendor files.

-Performance: Obtained a listing of employees involved in processing payments to vendors.
+Performance: Obtained a listing of employees/contractors involved in processing payments to vendors.
 Observed if any employees involved are adding/modifying vendor files.

-d) Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments.
+iv.
+Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments.

-Performance: Obtained a listing of employees involved with signing and mailing checks.
-Exceptions: There were no exceptions noted.
+Performance: Obtained a listing of employees/contractors involved with signing and mailing checks.